Argentina • UNESCO World Heritage Site

 Devil's Throat (Garganta del Diablo)

-The most spectacular section of Iguazu Falls, where fourteen powerful waterfalls converge in a dramatic horseshoe-shaped chasm measuring eighty-two metres high and one hundred fifty metres wide.
-This thunderous natural amphitheatre creates perpetual rainbow mists and represents the falls' most concentrated display of raw power.
+The most spectacular section of Iguazu Falls, where fourteen powerful waterfalls converge in a dramatic horseshoe-shaped chasm measuring eighty-two meters high and one hundred fifty meters wide.
+This thunderous natural amphitheater creates perpetual rainbow mists and represents the falls' most concentrated display of raw power.
 The elevated viewing platform suspended directly over the chasm provides an unforgettable sensory experience of nature's overwhelming force.
 The constant spray creates unique microhabitats supporting endemic species adapted to this extraordinary waterfall environment.
 Essential viewing from multiple vantage points along the Upper Circuit walkway system.

 Upper Circuit Trail